-The average journey time between Lille and Brussels is 1 hour and 0 minutes and the fastest journey time is 34 minutes.
-On an average weekday, there are 20 trains per day travelling from Lille to Brussels.
-The journey time may be longer on weekends and holidays; use our journey planner on this page to search for a specific travel date.
+The average journey time by train between Lille and Brussels is 1 hour and 10 minutes, with around 22 trains per day.
+The journey time may be longer on weekends and holidays, so use our Journey Planner on this page to search for a specific travel date.

 Yes, it is possible to travel from Lille to Brussels without having to change trains.
-There are 13 direct trains from Lille to Brussels.
+There are 12 direct trains from Lille to Brussels each day.
 Though there may be fewer direct services available depending on your exact departure date.